 When ceramic comes to mind, you may only be thinking about clay pots, delicate figurines, or dishes.
 You probably are not thinking about the drainpipes in your sewer.
-Ceramic is not a strong materials and you do not want it for your sewer system.
+Ceramic is not a strong material and unless you enjoy expensive contractor services, you do not want it for your sewer system.
 Ceramic pipes were commonly used in homes between the 1920s and 1980s.
-It is no longer used in recently constructed homes because it is expensive to produce pipes made of ceramic, but the installation is also labor intensive.
+Plumbing companies no longer install them because it is expensive to produce pipes made of ceramic, but the installation is also labour intensive.
 Additionally, the number of cracks and leaks that occur with ceramic pipes is alarmingly high.

 If your home has ceramic sewer pipes, both your plumbing system and home are likely dated and probably needs some work.
 It is almost guaranteed your ceramic pipes will start to leak.
 If you do experience a leak, you will need to know a way to fix the leak, at least temporarily.

 If your ceramic pipe has a leak or is cracked, but you are not ready to retrofit or replace the pipe, here is how you can fix the leak on your own.